Round three applications have now closed

-Round three of the Community Road Safety Grants Program are open until Sunday 23 July 2017.
-Applications will be assessed by a panel of representatives from Transport for NSW, Roads and Maritime and the NSW education sectors.
+Thank you to those who have applied in the third round of our Community Road Safety Grants program.
+The applications closed on 23 July 2017 and will be assessed by a panel of representatives from Transport for NSW, Roads and Maritime and the NSW education sectors.

 Successful applicants will be contacted in writing and offered funding based on their proposal.
 Unsuccessful applicants will also be advised of the outcome of the assessment and given feedback on their proposal.